Property Tax Payment Due Dates

 - A listing of unpaid Real property taxes continues to publish in a local newspaper during October in preparation for the annual Tax Lien Sale.

-- The annual Tax Lien sale will be held.
-For more information, please visit Tax Lien Sale Information.
+- The annual Tax Lien Sale will be held.
+For more information, please visit the Tax Lien Sale Information.

 - Prepayments of estimated taxes that will be due in the following year are accepted.
 Per office policy, prepayments will only be accepted as a half or the full amount of the estimated taxes.
 All payments must be received in-house by the Treasurer’s Office no later than close of business the last working day of December for acknowledgment in the current year.
 United States Postal Service postmarks do not apply to the prepayment of tax.

 - Acceptance of estimated tax prepayments continues.